HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Looking at it a different way, the figure above shows the distribution as a histogram in 100 KB increments.
 This view makes it clearer to see how LCP image sizes fall predominantly in the sub-200 KB range.
 We also see that 5% of LCP images on mobile are greater than 1,000 KB in size.

 How large an LCP image should _optimally_ be depends on many factors.
-But the fact that 1 in 20 websites are serving megabyte-sized images to our <a hreflang="en" href="./methodology#webpagetest">360px-wide</a> mobile viewports clearly highlights the need for site owners to embrace <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images">responsive images</a>.
+But the fact that 1 in 20 websites are serving megabyte-sized images to our <a hreflang="en" href="./methodology#webpagetest">360px-wide</a> mobile viewports clearly highlights the need for site owners to embrace [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
 For more analysis on this topic, refer to the <a hreflang="en" href="./media#srcset">Media</a> and <a hreflang="en" href="./mobile-web#responsive-images">Mobile Web</a> chapters.

 #### LCP format